 - PC with Windows 10 - Macintosh with OS 10.13 or higher - Latest version of Chrome, Firefox or Explorer; Mac users may use Chrome, Firefox or Safari.
-(A complete list of supported browsers and operating systems can be found on the My Institution tab of the Blackboard website.) - High speed internet connection - Word processing software (Microsoft Word, Pages, etc.) - Speakers (either internal or external) or headphones - Ability to download and install free software applications and plug-ins (note: you must have administrator access to install applications and plug-ins). - Adobe Flash player with the latest update is crucial for playing multiple videos throughout the course - Computer and Internet Connection: This course requires that you have a good, reliable (preferably wired internet connection) to a reliable and working computer with a webcam and microphone.
-Cheap wifi connections might not work well and in the past students have had difficulties taking exams when they were connected to unreliable wifi access points, such as at coffee shops.
-We will not be responsible for you not being able to connect to the servers during the exam and no extensions on time will be given.
-Please do not underestimate the importance of having a reliable computer and internet connection. - Respondus LockDown Browser: You will need to use this browser to take quizzes and exams online; please download it from this link: http://www.respondus.com/lockdown/download.php?id=772113517 Please scroll to the end for detailed instructions - Camscanner software
+(A complete list of supported browsers and operating systems can be found on the My Institution tab of the Blackboard website.) - Word processing software (Microsoft Word, Pages, etc.) - Many assignments will require use of MATLAB or Microsoft Excel - Ability to download and install free software applications and plug-ins (note: you must have administrator access to install applications and plug-ins). - Adobe Flash player with the latest update is crucial for playing multiple videos throughout the course